-To activate: Press and hold the and it buttons for at least 2 seconds once more.
+To activate: Press and hold the LOCK and UNLOCK or 1 and 1 buttons for at least 3 seconds once more.

 The hazard lights will flash once and the horn will sound once to confirm that the horn beep feature has been reactivated.